viruschidai/node-mv/README.md

 under the current folder to have correct reference to the moved file.
 And also it will update all the file paths required in the renamed/moved file.

+Note: only js or coffee files are supported.

 ## How to get it?